microprediction/microprediction/README.md

 and [MultiChangePoll](https://github.com/microprediction/microprediction/blob/master/microprediction/polling.py).

-## Quickstart: Creating a stream to publish a number every 20 minutes
+## Quickstart stream creation: publish a number every 20 minutes

 If you have a function that returns a live number, you can do this